vaibhavishanbhag/Learn-And-Code-AI/Week1/week1.md

 - Logistic Regression is a basic classification algorithm that works well for binary classification.
 - The confusion matrix and classification report provide insights into model performance.

+# Day 5 - Model Training & Optimization

+## Objective
+In this session, we will train an optimized ML model using preprocessed data,understand **train-test split** & model evaluation and improve accuracy using **hyperparameter tuning**.

+### Step1: Splitting Data & Training ML Model
+Before training, we split data into:

+- **Training Set** (80%) → Model learns from this.
+- **Testing Set** (20%) → Model is evaluated on this.

+### Step 2: Hyperparameter Tuning using Grid Search

+Now, let’s improve our model using Grid Search to find the best parameters.

+#### Summary of What We Did

+- Loaded Titanic dataset.
+- Selected relevant features & handled missing values.
+- Converted categorical data (Sex) to numeric.
+- Split data into training (80%) and testing (20%).
+- Scaled the data using StandardScaler.
+- Trained a Random Forest Classifier.
+- Evaluated the model's performance.
+- Used Grid Search to optimize hyperparameters.
+- Retrained the model and achieved a better accuracy.